Did you know that Budapest metro is a UNESCO site too? Let’s know more about it in this travel blog!

 Though there are 4 lines in the Budapest metro, it is only M1 and M2 that qualify for the category of An Architectural Marvel.

-The M1 line is a UNESCO world heritage site, also one of the world’s ancient, and Europe’s first metro lines ever built — a centuries-old line that is still in place, functioning absolutely fine.
+The M1 line is a UNESCO world heritage site, also one of the world’s ancient, and Europe’s first metro lines ever built — a centuries-old line that is still in place, functioning fine.
 Its many red and white tiled stations take you back in time when a running metro must have been considered no less than what a spaceship is considered today.

 The M4 line of this Budapest heritage site on the other side is a series of stunning stations that take you through an awesome Psychedelic trip.